 Clinical safety and regulatory information (including intended use)

-The app and its contents has been co-developed with behavioural change experts (led by Charlotte Summers), clinicians and healthcare professionals (including from University Coventry & Warwickshire Hospitals NHS Trust, Royal College of GPs, British Psychological Society, British Dietitians Association) to ensure it meets the needs of service users.
+The app and its contents has been co-developed with behavioural change experts (led by award-winning researcher Charlotte Summers), clinicians and healthcare professionals (including from University Coventry & Warwickshire Hospitals NHS Trust, Royal College of GPs, British Psychological Society, British Dietitians Association) to ensure it meets the needs of service users.
 The contents of the app have been approved by QISMET for the provision of self-management structured education (QIS 2020 and SS2Q).

 The app uses behavioural change techniques (such as goal setting, re-appraisal, human counselling and peer support) to encourage and reinforce particular behaviours.
 You can read more about the architecture and behavioural change techniques used within Gro Health, as it is built upon a proprietary peer-reviewed digital behavioural change framework.